luisllamasbinaburo/EwelinkNET/README.md

 ### Zeroconf (LAN mode)

-It's possible to interact with eWelink devices throught LAN mode, without the need or internet connection or access to eWelink link.
+It's possible to interact with eWelink devices throught LAN mode, without the need of internet connection or access to eWelink cloud.
 - TurnOnLAN()
 - TurnOffLAN()